Molecular Imaging & Therapy Program

 Using molecular imaging, Hoag physicians can better visualize, characterize and quantify the biological processes taking place in a patient’s body.
 This depth of knowledge arms Hoag physicians with early disease detection by locating the exact extent of a patient’s cancer and predicting, in addition to evaluating, a treatment response.

-“Molecular imaging can direct oncologists right to a cancer, rather than to where we guess it might be,” said Dr. Ulaner.
+“Molecular imaging can direct oncologists right to a cancer, rather than to where we guess it might be,” said Dr. Ulaner, MD, PhD, FACNM.
 “These technologies also show promise in helping us to evaluate potential targets on an individual patient’s cancer cells, to determine who will respond best to different types of treatment.”

 When disease has progressed, or there is biochemical evidence of recurrence, molecular therapy can be utilized.
 Molecular therapy is similar to molecular imaging, except the molecule targeting the cancer cell is now labeled with a very high dose of radiation to treat cancer cells.